Bear’s Adjustable Bed is a great option for those looking for an adjustable bed but wouldn’t mind some additional features.

 |Cal King||72" x 83.5"|

-Height: The legs have pinholes so you can adjust the height from 6” to 10”
+Height: The legs have pinholes so people can adjust the height from 6” to 10”

 Weight Capacity: 700 pounds total, including the mattress.
 For reference: Queen size Bear mattress is 70 pounds